Clinical wasteBook clinical waste collection

 To request a clinical waste collection you will need to be registered.
-To register you will need to get your doctors sugery to contact us.
-You will need to fill out a form which is available from your doctors surgery.
-They will then need to submit this form to us.
+To register you will need to get your doctors surgery to contact us.
+They will then need to complete a form and submit this form to us.
 The form will verify your need and also the nature of the waste to be collected from your home.

 Once you are registered you will be able to book in your own clinical waste collections using our online form via the button at the top of the page.

 What counts as clinical waste?

 Clinical waste is any waste that consists wholly or partly of: